 Federal Lands.
 Under terms of the 1920 Federal Mineral Leasing Act, the State receives 50 percent of all income generated from leasing federal lands located in the State for mineral production.
 Principal sources of income are royalty payments on oil and natural gas production.
 Additional income is derived from bonus payments for oil and natural gas leases and royalty payments on production of coal, potash and other minerals.
 The U.S. Office of Natural Resources Revenue, part of the former Minerals Management Service, collects federal mineral lease income and deducts 2 percent from the State's share for administrative costs.
 The State receives payments on a monthly basis and makes deposits to the General Fund.
-In Fiscal Year 2014, total distributions to the General Fund from federal mineral leases totaled \$569.9 million.
-This equals 9.4 percent of recurring General Fund receipts for the fiscal year.
+In Fiscal Year 2015, total distributions to the General Fund from federal mineral leases totaled \$542.2 million.
+This equals 8.8 percent of recurring General Fund receipts for the fiscal year.

 Federal Fiscal Year 2009 appropriations bills implemented a 2 percent administrative fee cut from the federal royalty payments to states.
 This 2 percent fee was extended each federal fiscal year since 2009, and extended for 10 years in the 2013 Bipartisan Budget Act.
-Approximately \$10.2 million was deducted from the federal mineral leasing payments to the State in Fiscal Year 2012, \$9.7 million was deducted in Fiscal Year 2013, and \$11.9 million was deducted in Fiscal Year 2014.
+Approximately \$9.7 million was deducted from the federal mineral leasing payments to the State in Fiscal Year 2013, \$11.9 million was deducted in Fiscal Year 2014, and \$11.1 million was deducted in Fiscal Year 2015.

-In Federal Fiscal Year 2014, federal mineral leasing revenues were sequestered at the rate of 7.2 percent, totaling \$42.9 million.
-These revenues were returned to New Mexico at the beginning of Federal Fiscal Year 2014.
-The sequestration of these revenues was extended in Federal Fiscal Year 2015 at the rate of 7.3 percent or an estimated \$3.0 million per month.
-These revenues are expected to be returned to the State in Federal Fiscal Year 2016.
+In Federal Fiscal Year 2015, federal mineral leasing revenues were sequestered at the rate of 7.3 percent, totaling about \$39 million.
+These revenues were returned to New Mexico at the beginning of Federal Fiscal Year 2016.
+The sequestration of these revenues continues in Federal Fiscal Year 2016 at the rate of 6.8 percent.
+These revenues are expected to be returned to the State in Federal Fiscal Year 2017.

 State Trust Lands.
 The Commissioner of Public Lands and the State Land Office manages lands acquired by the State under the federal Fergusson Act and the Enabling Act for New Mexico enacted prior to statehood, as well as under the State Constitution.
 All income from State trust lands is dedicated to specific institutions; each section of State trust land has a specific named beneficiary institution.
 As with federal lands, the oil and natural gas industry is the principal source of revenue from State trust lands.
 Bonus income is also collected in the form of cash payments as a result of competitive bidding for State leases.
 Rentals and bonus income are distributed to the respective beneficiary institutions.
 The largest beneficiary group is the State's public school system.
 Mineral production from State trust lands also generates royalty income which is deposited in the State Land Grant Permanent Fund ("LGPF").
 Royalties are imposed on most mineral production values at the rate of 12.5 percent, although there is a provision for rates of up to 20 percent for new leases on developed acreage.
 LGPF beneficiaries and "State lands" beneficiaries are the same institutions and public schools.
-In Fiscal Year 2014, distributions to the General Fund from the State Land Office totaled \$47.5 million, which equaled 0.8 percent of recurring General Fund receipts for the fiscal year.
+In Fiscal Year 2015, distributions to the General Fund from the State Land Office totaled \$42.2 million, which equaled 0.7 percent of recurring General Fund receipts for the fiscal year.